Why You Should Stop Using Linktree & How to Create Your Own in Squarespace

 You can also add a profile photo at the top, and any different elements to make it more exciting!
 I kept mine pretty simple as I wanted it to be really clear, but how great is it to have complete creative freedom?

 Tip: While you’re building it, remember to preview it in Mobile view so you can see what it will look like on mobile, since that’s where everyone will be viewing it.

 Note: I sassed my buttons up a bit with a bit of Custom CSS, but you totally don’t have to do that.

 Update the link in your bio to your new URL!
 Done!

 Note: I also removed my header and footer with some code from that particular mobile page, which is totally optional!
 I just wanted it to be really simple.
 If people go to that page it’s usually because I have told them to go click on one of the links.
 Once they do click on one of the links, they will then be redirected to another page on my website where they can access the full website + menu.

 Seriously, how simple was that?
 Almost more simple the signing up for Linktree.
 Definitely more simple than dealing with Linktree when it crashes.

-Make sure you show me your new Instagram landing pages (aka masterpieces) in the comments!
+Make sure you DM me on Instagram and show me your new landing page!